TRAQ ISA Tree Risk Assessment Qualification

 - understand the principles of advanced diagnostic techniques for assessing tree risks;

-- know how to gather and synthesize the necessary information to assess tree risks; and
+- know how to gather and synthesize the information necessary to assess tree risks; and

 - are able to make reasoned judgments and formulate recommendations for mitigating identified risks.